su8/charcodez/README.md

 # charcodez
-Convert string to the following bases: `octal, binary, decimal, hex, 36` and return the char code.
+Convert string from the following bases: `octal, binary, decimal, hex, 36` and return the char code.

 # Usage